freewind-demos/tornadofx-table-property-change-issue-demo/README.md

-Kotlin Hello World Demo
+Kotlin H2 Database Demo
 =======================

-Hello world from kotlin.
-Open it in IDE and run `Hello.kt`
+Create table and query it in H2.

+In `Hello.kt` file.